 - We advise you to exercise normal safety precautions in the United States.
 You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for information on local travelling conditions.

 - Terrorism is a threat throughout the world.
 We assess there is currently a heightened threat of terrorist attack in the United States caused by those motivated by the rhetoric of extremists involved in the conflict in Syria and Iraq.
-A recent terrorist incident at an exhibition in Garland, Texas, on 5 May 2015 was undertaken by individuals acting alone and using simple weaponry.
+See Safety and security.

 - The United States Department of Homeland Security (DHS) issues alerts for terrorism threats within the United States that can be accessed online through its National Terrorism Advisory System (NTAS).